Dan Nuxoll, President

 Kate joined the Rooftop Films team as an intern in the fall of 2011 and wore many hats before becoming Operations Manager in 2014 — including event management, fundraising & membership, and social media.
 Born and raised in New Jersey, Kate studied Cinema Studies with a minor in French at NYU’s Tisch School of the Arts.
 During the summer, Kate can (occasionally) be found making your drink at the after-party.
 Or at the beach.

-Maria Rhodes, Programmer and Operations Coordinator
+Maria Rhodes, Programmer & Operations Coordinator

 Maria moved to New York and joined the Rooftop team in 2014 as an intern!
 Over the years, she’s spent a predominant amount of her time watching, studying, and just plain thinking about cinema; ultimately, she came to the conclusion that independent film is her passion, and subsequently decided to spread the gospel of said passion as far as she possibly could.
 Originally from Illinois, she received her Master’s in Film Studies from the CUNY Graduate Center in 2017.
 Nine times out of ten, you can find her in a dark movie theatre, watching an obscure silent era gem.

-Kelley Rand, Communications Manager
+Kristen Kelley Rand, Communications Manager

-Kelley has a B.A. in Entertainment (a combination of music, acting, dance, and writing for stage & screen) from NYU’s Gallatin School, where she wanted to squeeze out as much knowledge as she possibly could during her time there (considering the preposterous amount of student debt she was racking up to afford it).
+Kristen has a BA in Entertainment (a combination of music, acting, dance, and writing for stage & screen) from NYU’s Gallatin School, where she wanted to squeeze out as much knowledge as she possibly could during her time there (considering the preposterous amount of student debt she was racking up to afford it).
 She came to Rooftop post a broad career in the industry, spanning time at W Magazine, Out Magazine, and within the company of Punchdrunk’s Sleep No More.
 She’s definitely better at Britney Spears trivia than you and loves rom-coms of the late ’90s/early 2000s more than almost anything else, cinematically.

 John Rossi, Technical Manager